 Even if our clinical trials are completed, the results may not be sufficient to obtain marketing approval for our product candidates.
 In clinical trials that are based on preclinical studies and early clinical trials, it is not uncommon to observe unexpected results, and many product candidates fail in clinical development despite very promising early results.
 Moreover, preclinical and clinical data may be susceptible to varying interpretations and analyses.
 A number of companies in the biopharmaceutical industry have suffered significant setbacks in clinical development even after achieving promising results in earlier studies.
 In addition, in some cases, external experts or regulatory authorities disagreed with such companies' views and interpretations of the data and results from earlier preclinical studies or clinical trials.
-As we investigate GSBR-1290 for T2DM and obesity and ANPA-0073 for IPF and PAH, we may encounter new and unforeseen difficulties.
-For example, we recently completed a 13week toxicology study evaluating GSBR-1290 in NHPs to support the protocol amendment for our planned Phase 2a study, in which we observed low to moderate levels of liver necrosis across all dosing groups, including the control group.
-Although the liver necroses observed in the NHP study were not attributed to GSBR-1290, the FDA may disagree or take action which could delay our GSBR-1290 program and harm our business and financial condition.
-Similarly any future product candidates we may develop may not be able to progress from preclinical to Phase 1 clinical development.
+As we investigate

+GSBR-1290 for T2DM and obesity and ANPA-0073 and LTSE-2578 for IPF, we may encounter new and unforeseen difficulties.
+Similarly, any future product candidates we may develop may not be able to progress from preclinical to Phase 1 clinical development.
 For the foregoing reasons, we cannot be certain that our ongoing and planned clinical trials and preclinical studies will be successful.
 Any of the foregoing occurrences may harm our business, financial condition and prospects significantly.